What's New - LoadRunner Cloud 2022.06

 Enhanced support for Azure cloud load generators

 The option to run a test with multiple IP addresses on each cloud-based load generator is now also supported in the Azure cloud.
 If you have already enabled the multiple IP addresses option in AWS, you are now automatically provided with this option in Azure.
-Otherwise, you can enable this option in both AWS and Azure by opening a support ticket.
+Otherwise, you can enable this option in both AWS and Azure by submitting a service request.